A Brief Introduction to Fréchet Derivative

 as desired.
 The Fréchet derivative of $\Gamma$ at $u$ is defined by

 It’s hard to believe but, the derivative is not a number, nor a matrix, but a linear operator.
-But conversely, a real or complex number or matrix can be treated as a linear operator in the nature of things.
+But essentially, a real or complex number or matrix can be and should be treated as a linear operator in the nature of things.

 A Brief Introduction to Fréchet Derivative